igorski/bitmappery/README.md

 # TODO / Roadmap

-* Import file to new document or new layer
 * Implement confirmations for destructive actions (e.g. document close)
 * Load Blobs when about to use image in document
 * Unload Blobs when images are no longer used in document